Narrow Street: Historic buildings

 On the south side of Narrow Street is a rare example of an early Georgian brick terrace.
-With the exception of the westernmost property (The Grapes public house) it was standing derelict and abandoned, but in 1964 the writer Andrew Sinclair bought and saved one of the houses and persuaded his Cambridge friends to buy the others.
+With the exception of the westernmost property (The Grapes public house) it was standing derelict and abandoned, but in 1964 the writer Andrew Sinclair bought and saved one of the houses and initiated the rebuilding of five other waterfront houses, all bombed.
 (Early Georgian houses can be distinguished from late ones in the way that the windows are not set back from the brick frontage.)
 The Grapes (formerly The Bunch of Grapes, and known to the young Charles Dickens) was notably bought in 2011 by actor Sir Ian McKellen, director Sean Mathias and Evening Standard owner Evgeny Lebedev.

 Redevelopment

 The late twentieth century brought much development to the area, with the erection of the Canary Wharf tower close by.
 Since the 1990s, many new apartment complexes have been built around the Limehouse Basin as well as Victorian warehouse conversions, with Limehouse now being one of the most sought after property sites in London.
 Its close proximity to the River Thames has made property prices around Limehouse and the Docklands soar over the last decade.
 However, a 2001 Census listed 5.4 per cent of homes in Poplar and Limehouse as being without central heating and/or private bathroom.

 The street is home to a number of pubs and restaurants, including The Narrow, a gastropub run by Gordon Ramsay.
 Booty's Riverside Bar, which closed in 2013, was an independently owned pub dating to the 16th century.
 In the 18th century Booty's was an engineering shop for the barge builders, Sparkes.
 In the 19th century it was re-fronted, and by the 1870s it was a licensed bar called The Waterman's Arms owned by Taylor Walker.
 It was absorbed by Woodward Fisher, a lighterage firm run by Anne Fisher, popularly known as Tugboat Annie.
 She was a real-life London version of the protagonist in the film of that name.
 One of the great East End characters, she commanded a fleet of 200 barges.